 Nursing has a separate compensation structure.

-Most courses are capped at 25 students.
+Most courses have 25 students.
 Some writing intensive courses, such as Eng/Lit are capped at 22 students per class.
 In order for the class to run, there needs to be a minimum of 8 students registered for the class.

 All exams are online, without the need for proctors.
 We also discourage the use of timed exams due to technical difficulties that may occur for students overseas and our military population.